jpbast/frontend-coding-interview/README.md

 ### Error Handling

 We could add more specific error boundaries to the most critical features (e.g., `PhotoList` component).
 Instead of replacing the entire page with a generic error page, we could display a different interface for the specific area where it failed, keeping the rest of the rendered content intact.

+### Unit tests

+More tests could be added, covering more components and utility functions as well.